LouieEj/UCLanARApp/README.md

 - Compass tracking sometimes not very accurate (may be offset by a specific angle on boot).
 - Text-to-speech does not check where the user is, says information about university buildings in order.

+## Future work
+- Add speech-to-text commands.
+- Improve the reliability of the location based AR and route navigation.
+- Test the app with students who would benefit from the tools in the app.

-Developed by Louie, Rob, Tyler, Jay
+### Developed by Louie, Rob, Tyler, Jay.